ramesh01/cypress-unit-test-react-boilerplate/README.md

 # cypress-unit-test-react-boilerplate
-cypress unit testing boilerplate for reactjs
+cypress unit testing boilerplate for reactjs with typescript